 - Check the zip.
 It should close smoothly and stay closed

-AVALY offers exchanges on unworn wetsuits, so if the first size doesn't work, you can swap without drama.
+AVALY offers free 30-day returns on unworn items, so if the first size doesn't work, returning and ordering the right size is straightforward.
 Just keep the tags on during your home trial and you're covered.

 Between Sizes?
 Here's What to Do